oliatsm/cnn-cifar10/README.md

 ## Project Structure

-There are three versions of the code, each in own directory:
+There are three versions of the code, each in its own directory:

 - `serial/` – Basic serial implementation of CNN
 - `openacc/` – GPU-accelerated version using OpenACC